Copula-based functional Bayes classification with principal components and partial least squares: Comparison of Classifiers using Simulated Data

-The rotated Fourier basis of group $k=1$ guarantees that both groups $\Pi_1$ and $\Pi_0$ span the same eigenspace and satisfy the null hypothesis of the test of equal eigenspaces developed by Benko et al.\ (2009 \cite{BHK2009}).
-This test was used by Dai et al.\ (2017 \cite{DMY2017}) to check whether the two groups have the same eigenfunctions, as their classifier assumes.
-However, having equal eigenspaces is a necessary, but not sufficient, condition for having equal sets of eigenfunctions.
-Therefore, the rotated basis is a case where the test would incorrectly decide that the groups do have the same eigenfunctions.
-Because the conditional covariance operators $G_1$ and $G_0$ have different eigenfunctions, the scores, $X_{ijk}$, will be correlated.
-The copula-based classifiers can model the dependent scores while the BC classifier cannot.
+The rotated Fourier basis of group $k=1$ guarantees that both groups $\Pi_1$ and $\Pi_0$ span the same eigenspace and satisfy the null hypothesis of the test of equal eigenspaces developed by \cite{BHK2009}.
+This test was used by \cite{DMY2017} to check whether the two groups have the same eigenfunctions.
+However, having equal eigenspaces is a necessary, but not sufficient condition for having equal sets of eigenfunctions, as proved by the rotated basis.
+Because of the unequal eigenfunctions of the operators $G_1$ and $G_0$, the scores $X_{ijk}$ are correlated, which can be modeled by the new copula-based classifiers.

-Other choices of the second set of eigenfunctions, including the Haar wavelet system on $\mathcal{L}^2([0,1])$, have also been tested, but with similar results and so are omitted.
-We denote the scenario where $\Pi_1$ and $ \Pi_0$ have equal eigenfunctions as S (same), and the unequal ones as R (rotated).
+We also tested other choices of the second set of eigenfunctions, including the Haar wavelet system on $\mathcal{L}^2([0,1])$.
+However, the results are similar, and so are omitted.
+We denote the scenario where $\Pi_1$ and $ \Pi_0$ have equal eigenfunctions as S (same), and otherwise as R (rotated).